Cheapest and Best Homeowners Insurance in Florida as Rated by Customers in 2022

 The homeowners market in Florida has been cornered by largely local companies because of the state's specialized needs.
 By focusing on homes in Florida, these companies can provide types of coverage a larger insurer might not.
 They can also lower the rates for hurricane risk because they have more insureds across the state to absorb the cost.
 Your coverage options will depend on where you live, the value of your home, and many other factors.

 How can you save money on the cost of homeowners insurance in Florida?

 In Florida, homeowners save in many of the same ways people do in other states.
 Annual premium is meant to average out.
 So while you may face a higher risk in hurricane season, your homeowners insurance premium is the same as they would be when it's not hurricane season.

 One of the easiest way to save on your insurance costs is by bundling your policies.
-If you have a homeowners policy, you can also look into auto insurance policies with the same company for a multi-policy discount.
+If you have a homeowners policy, you can also look into getting an auto insurance policy with the same company for a multi-policy discount.
 Some homeowners insurance companies in Florida aren't in auto insurance.
 This is especially true if you're looking at windstorm insurance.
 You may even be able to bundle with a life insurance policy, boat insurance policy, business insurance policy, etc.